 Spaying Your Female Puppy or Kitten

 Spaying reduces or eliminates the incidence of several kinds of diseases.
 First, a dog or cat with no uterus has no risk of uterine cancer or infection, both of which can be deadly.
-Spaying also reduces the incidence of breast cancer when performed early in life (before the age of 2 years).
+Spaying also reduces the chances of breast cancer when performed early in life (before two years).
 This is especially true if the procedure is performed before the animal’s first heat cycle.

 Not to be overlooked is the fact that spaying prevents the birth of new puppies and kittens.
 There is currently a companion animal overpopulation crisis; there are far more dogs and cats than there are homes able and willing to care for them.
-As a result, animals are euthanized every day, simply because they cannot find a home willing to adopt them.
-Even if you find a home for all members of a litter, this takes away from the number of homes willing to adopt an animal, and so merely displaces the problem from the kittens or puppies of your pet’s litter unto other animals.
+As a result, animals are euthanized every day simply because they cannot find a family willing to adopt them.
+Even if you find a home for an entire litter, it takes away from the number of homes willing to adopt an animal and so merely displaces the problem from the kittens or puppies of your pet’s litter unto other animals.

-Many are under the impression that there are health benefits to waiting for your female dog or cat to either go into heat or have a litter at least once before spaying.
+Many are under the impression that there are health benefits to waiting for your female dog or cat to go into heat or have a litter at least once before spaying.
 This is an unfounded misconception.
 The reality is that spaying has the greatest health benefit when completed before the animal ever goes into heat.
-That said; animals can still benefit from spaying after this window has passed.
+That said, animals can still benefit from spaying after this window has passed.